Results 1 to 2 of 2

 There is no placement test.
 You can start your children out at what you think is their grade level.
 If it is too difficult for them you can always go down a level or go up a level if you need to.

-Have fun learning and growing with time4learning.Kathi Homeschooling Mama to Eleven year old Dakota
+Have fun learning and growing with time4learning.Kathi Homeschooling Mama to Twelve year old Dakota